vinit5619692/taskerassignment/README.md

     - Run `ojet restore`
     - Run `ojet build`
 4. Open `cmd` prompt in the parent directory of the application and run `docker compose up -d`.
-5. Application must be running on `localhost:7001`.
+5. Now application should be running on `localhost:7001`.

 TO maintain the application, do the changes and execute step 2 to 4.